apcountryman/picolibrary/docs/error_handling.md

 The `::picolibrary::Testing::Automated::Mock_Error` enum class is used to identify "specific" errors in the set.
+A `std::ostream` insertion operator is defind for `::picolibrary::Testing::Automated::Mock_Error`.
 `::picolibrary::Testing::Automated::random()` is specialized for the `::picolibrary::Testing::Automated::Mock_Error` enum class so that "specific" pseudo-random mock errors can be generated at runtime for use in automated tests.